 Food production, transport and sale at retail and catering establishments play an essential part in our local economy.
 Food and drink accounts for £672 million of the GVA for Northern Ireland with the food sector as a major employer having almost 45,000 employees in Northern Ireland.
 Good quality, local and safe food has a key role to play in developing local tourism.
 The work of the Council helps to protect the reputation and maintain the standards of our local food industry.
 It is particularly important to support new businesses and we offer help to anyone thinking about starting a food business and assist those that have just opened.
-We held a range of workshops and events during 2016-2017 to support businesses, and advised 244 individuals on the requirements for opening a new food business.
-We delivered 2 seminars for Chinese food business operators advising on the mandatory FHRS scheme.
-We created an advisory leaflet on Food Supplements which was produced by the FSA.
-This leaflet was distributed to around 100 relevant businesses in Belfast to inform them of the food safety requirements relating to these products.
+We held a range of workshops and events during 2017-2018 to support businesses, and advised 209 individuals on the requirements for opening a new food business.
 We intend to continue with such supporting activities to assist local businesses in providing safe food.